siberianfox/tinygwiki/TinyG-Start.md

 Here's some background if you want to know [what TinyG is](https://github.com/synthetos/TinyG/wiki/What-is-TinyG)

 ## Getting Started with TinyG - What You Need
 The getting started page is your first place to go to figure out what you need to get to get your TinyG up and running quickly.
-However before we dive into hooking up wires and downloading software the image below is a "diagram" of the important sections / parts of you TinyG board.
+However before we dive into hooking up wires, configuring, and running Gcode files the image below is a "diagram" of the important sections / parts of you TinyG board.

 ![TinyG V7 Diagram](http://farm8.staticflickr.com/7407/8728450697_915a1cdf24_c.jpg)

 To highlight a few things in the above diagram:

 * The **MOST IMPORTANT** thing to do is to wire your power input correctly.
-Double check your polarity BEFORE plugging in your TinyG board.
+The input will take up to 30 volts, but most people use 24, 19 or 12 volt power supplies.
+Double check that the polarity for the GND and Vmot are correct BEFORE plugging in your TinyG board.
+If you have ANY doubt about the power supply output please check it with a volt meter first.
 * Power output for the PC fan is an important to make sure you have right!
-Failure to set your fan jumper may result in blowing up your PC fan by providing 24v to a 12v fan.
+Failure to set your fan jumper may result in providing 24v to a 12v fan and maybe blowing it up.
 See more about this below.
-* All input voltages are limited to 3.3v MAX!
+* All logic input voltages are limited to 3.3v MAX!
-* DO NOT over torque the current trim pots!
+* Start with the current setting trim pots in the middle "12:00" position, and DO NOT over torque the trim pots!

 ### Parts You Will Need
 Here is what you are going to need in order to use TinyG: